Background

 Can I insure a car before I buy it?

-What if I can't afford insurance?
+What if I cannot afford first car insurance?

 Will my premium go down each year?